COMP-345-SP-23/Medication-Management-System/README.md

 Link to UML Class Diagram:
 << add link here >>

+Sprint 1 Goal:
+Implement add, update, and remove methods for medication

 Three Use Cases that you will implement first:
 1. -
 2. -